 The Roosevelt Collection has poor access to dining and nightlife options compared to other South Loop apartments.

-You can grab a sandwich, a snack or a dessert, or choose from a limited beer and wine selection, at Bridgeport Coffee, which recently opened in the plaza.
+You can grab a sandwich, a snack or a dessert, or choose from a limited beer and wine selection, at Bridgeport Coffee, which opened in the plaza.

 The Showplace Icon theaters at Roosevelt Collection is one of the few first-run movie venues in downtown Chicago.
 The lounge bar gets busy in the evening and has food available.